Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 • Choose Higashi Chaya if this is your first time in Kanazawa and you want the city’s most famous traditional streets, historic teahouses, cafes, and photo spots.

-• Choose Nishi Chaya if you want a quieter district with a more local feel and a better sense of an active teahouse area.
+• Choose Nishi Chaya if you want a quieter district with a more local feel and a stronger sense of a living teahouse neighborhood.

 • Choose Kazuemachi if you want a smaller, more atmospheric district that feels especially beautiful in the evening.